 The physical demands described here are representative of those an individual must meet to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Ability to work a flexible schedule in a fast-paced office environment.
+- Ability to work in a fast-paced office environment.

 - Ability to push, pull, lift, carry, or move up to 20 pounds.

 - Strong sensory skills, such as good eyesight, good hearing, and dexterity.